 It’s customary for the entire cast to change and age-up every two seasons.
 As we known, that means Elizabeth Debicki taking the reins as Princess Diana in The Crown Season Five.

 “Princess Diana’s spirit, her words and her actions live in the hearts of so many,” Debicki initially said.
 “It is my true privilege and honour to be joining this masterful series, which has had me absolutely hooked from episode one.”

-“Under normal circumstances, The Crown’s rule is that the entire cast changes after every two series, but Emma has been exceptional as Di,” a source close to the Netflix hit told The Sun.
-“So although Elizabeth will take over the role, they’re looking at ways that her predecessor can appear, albeit in flashbacks to her younger years.”
+“Under normal circumstances, The Crown’s rule is that the entire cast changes after every two series, but Emma has been exceptional as Di,” a source close to the Netflix hit told The Sun back in 2020.

 We’ll be sure to update this story as more information becomes available.
 But in the meantime, you can catch up on seasons 1-4 on Netflix now — or hit up our list of the best new Netflix series to find a new addiction.

 What is happening in The Crown Season Six?

 As for Season Six, the actors set to play Prince William and Kate Middleton were recently announced and did someone say Doppelgängers?

 In the sixth season set to drop on Netflix in 2023, 16-year-old Rufus Kampa will step into the royal shoes of 15-year-old Will.
 This part of the timeline will confront the aftermath of Princess Diana’s death in 1997 as per the New York Post.

 Then, as Will transitions into his late teen and early twenties years, 21-year-old Ed McVey will take over the role.